apache/activemq-artemis/docs/user-manual/en/security.md

 `security-invalidation-interval`, which is in milliseconds.
 The default is `10000` ms.

+To assist in security auditing the `populate-validated-user` option exists.
+If this is `true` then the server will add the name of the validated user to the message using the key `_AMQ_VALIDATED_USER`.
+For JMS and Stomp clients this is mapped to the key `JMSXUserID`.
+For users authenticated based on their SSL certificate this name is the name to which their certificate's DN maps.
+If `security-enabled` is `false` and `populate-validated-user` is `true` then the server will simply use whatever user name (if any) the client provides.
+This option is `false` by default.

 ## Role based security for addresses

 Apache ActiveMQ Artemis contains a flexible role-based security model for applying